Soldiers support Vicenza High School prior to new school opening

 |0

-This work, Soldiers support Vicenza High School prior to new school opening [Image 6 of 6], by 1LT Katherine Sibilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers support Vicenza High School prior to new school opening, by 1LT Katherine Sibilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT